AshleyPikachu/io.github.simple64.simple64.vru/README.md

   * flatpak run org.flatpak.Builder --user --install-deps-from=flathub --force-clean build-dir io.github.simple64.simple64.yaml

 # Other Notes
-1. You can change the applications name and icon with your distro's built in menu editor or plenty other options like these.
+1. This was built with flatpak builder flatpak.
-2. This was built with flatpak builder flatpak.
+2. I recommend using a program like [cartridges](https://github.com/kra-mo/cartridges) to organize your games.
-3. I recommend using a program like [cartridges](https://github.com/kra-mo/cartridges) to organize your games.
+3. The program will still be called Simple64, use a menu editor to change it's name.

 Menu Editors
 * Menu Editor (KDE Plasma)